 If the superintendent decides the weather to be of such a nature that the safety of students is threatened, he will notify the radio and TV stations.
-Galena Cable Channel 10 will have a school closing announcement broadcast.
-Calls will also be made on the SchoolReach automated phone system and the Red Alert text Message System.
+Calls will also be made on the SchoolMessenger automated phone system.

 EMERGENCY DISMISSAL PROCEDURES